JulianKrese/DS4002-CS3-Ticket-Predictor/README.md

 ## We Hate Tickets - A ticket prediction model for Charlottesville VA
 This project analyzes the Charlottesville Open Data Portal to train various models based on different time frames of tickets within the city.
 In the end, we arrived at one final model that had the greatest accuracy at **96.6%**, which was trained on the **2009-2013** time frame.

-## Running
+## Case Study
 1) Introduction
-    - Read motivating articles in the `/Supplemental Materials` folder
+    - Read motivating articles in the `/Supplemental Materials` folder.
         - Tax Policy Center article on equity related to fines such as aggressive ticketing systems.
         - INRIX to understand the costs of parking imposed on the driver outside of tickets.
-    - Read Hook.pdf to understand the case and its context
+    - Read Hook.pdf to understand the case and its context.
-    - Read Rubric.pdf to understand your goal
+    - Read Rubric.pdf to understand technical aspects and your deliverables.
 2) Base Installations
     - Install Python 3.10+
         - more information can be found at https://www.python.org/downloads/